 Candidates currently attending a school or college

 Please ask your Exams Officer if your school or college can administer the test for you.
-The Exams Officer needs to take two simple steps: firstly they will need to register as a test centre with ATS, and then register you as a candidate.
+The Exams Officer needs to take two simple steps: firstly they will need to register as a test centre with CAAT, and then register you as a candidate.
 Further information for Exams Officers.

 Candidates not attending a school or college